 A Promoter of “Good Change”

 Cathi is recognized nationally for her work with associations and is the author of The Member Retention Kit and A New Approach to Tiered Membership, and developer of the Work Smarter, Not Harder program.
-Hight Performance Group offers resources to help organizations attract, engage, and retain members.
-Cathi helps organizations stay relevant, effectively communicate the value of membership, and increase their bottom line.
+She provides resources to help associations stay relevant, effectively communicate the value of membership, increase their bottom line.

 She has presented at many state and national conferences for associations and chambers of commerce and has been an instructor for Institute for Organization Management (IOM) since 2004.